Opetushallitus/kieli-ja-kaantajatutkinnot/README.md

 ## Services

 Below are listed the OPH services which are a part of this mono-repo.
-Every service has its own readme as well.

 - [AKT](./docs/akt.md)
 - [OTR](./docs/otr.md)

+In addition, the shared frontend content can be found [here](./docs/shared_frontend.md).

 ## Development